 Peanut butter boosts the shimmering appearance of your cat’s coat due to the vitamin H and biotin content, which also enhances cat skin and nails.

-It is important to note that while these little beneficial values are present, peanut butter does not offer any exceptional nutritional value for cats, and excessive fat and salt content overtake these minuscule beneficial values.
+Peanut butter does not offer any exceptional nutritional value for cats, and excessive fat and salt content overtake these minuscule beneficial values.

 Peanut butter also contains vitamin A which is known to strengthen the immune system and safeguard your cat from diseases.